fnproject/tutorials/node/intro/README.md

 ```

 Of course this is unchanged from when you ran the function locally.
-However when you called "nodeapp /nodefn" the fn server looked up the
+However when you invoked "nodeapp nodefn" the fn server looked up the
 "nodeapp" application and then looked for the Docker container image
-bound to the "/nodefn" route.
+bound to the "nodefn" function.

-The other way to call your function is via HTTP.
-The Fn server
+The other way to invoke your function is via HTTP.
+The Fn server exposes our
-exposes our deployed function at "http://localhost:8080/r/nodeapp/nodefn", a URL
+deployed function at "http://localhost:8080/t/nodeapp/nodefn-trigger", a URL
-that incorporates our application and function route as path elements.
+that incorporates our application and function trigger as path elements.

 Use curl to invoke the function: